This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child should exercise his or her legs to keep the muscles strong.
 Strong leg muscles help protect your child's knee and prevent strain.
 The following may also prevent a knee sprain:

 - Your child should slowly start an exercise or training program.
-Your child should slowly increase the time, distance, and intensity of his or her exercise.
-Sudden increases in training may cause your child to injure his or her knee again.
+He or she should slowly increase the time, distance, and intensity of the exercise.
+Sudden increases in training may cause another knee sprain.

 - Your child should wear protective braces and equipment as directed.
 Braces may prevent your child's knee from moving the wrong way and causing another sprain.
 Protective equipment may support your child's bones and ligaments to prevent injury.

-- Your child should warm up and stretch before exercise.
+- Your child should warm up, cool down, and stretch when exercising.
 Your child should warm up by walking or using an exercise bike before starting regular exercise.
 He or she should do gentle stretches after warming up.
 This helps to loosen his or her muscles and decrease stress on the knee.
 Your child should also cool down and stretch after exercise.

 - Your child should wear shoes that fit correctly and support his or her feet.
 Your child's running or exercise shoes should be replaced before the padding or shock absorption is worn out.
 Ask your child's healthcare provider which exercise shoes are best for him or her.
 Ask if your child should wear special shoe inserts.
 Shoe inserts can help support your child's heels and arches or keep his or her foot lined up correctly in his or her shoes.
 Your child should exercise on flat surfaces.